SteveBarnett/Remixing/_thinking/pragmatism-by-william-james.md

     - talks about truths (plural)
     - their utility and satisfactoriness, the success with which they ‘work’
     - is flexible and open: any evidence and hypothesis is considered
+- (Something like survivorship bias) looking at what is, we can always say it *may* have been designed for this outcome

 ## Gathered notes